 We offer a 2-year Critical Care Medicine Fellowship to prepare the trainee for Board eligibility in Critical Care Medicine and a 3-year combined Pulmonary & Critical Care Medicine Fellowship Program to provide training leading to Board eligibility in both Pulmonary Medicine and Critical Care Medicine.
 We also provide training and mentoring in laboratory- and patient-based research to Pulmonary and Critical Care Medicine Fellows, as well as to postdoctoral trainees holding the PhD degree and to graduate students.

-Our Multidisciplinary Research Training Program in Lung Disease, led by our Division Chief, Dr. Theodore Standiford, offers a wide variety of opportunities for multidisciplinary research training.
+Our Multidisciplinary Research Training Program in Lung Disease, led by Robert Dickson, MD, Associate Professor in the Departments of Internal Medicine and Microbiology and Immunology, offers a wide variety of opportunities for multidisciplinary research training.

 Resident and Medical Student Education